NCLT & NCLAT: Tribunal vs. Apellate Tribunal

-During the introduction of Insolvency and Bankruptcy Code, one adjudicating authority that got the most highlight was the National Company Law Tribunal or NCLT.
-Some might even say that this authority might be the entire crux of the insolvency resolution process.
-However, being the focal point does not imply that its decisions cannot be challenged, and this is where NCLAT steps in.
+What are NCLT and NCLAT?
+During the introduction of the Insolvency and Bankruptcy Code, one adjudicating Authority that got the most highlight was the National Company Law Tribunal or NCLT.
+Some might even say this Authority might be the entire crux of the insolvency resolution process.
+However, being the focal point does not imply that its decisions cannot be challenged; this is where NCLAT steps in.

 NCLAT refers to National Company Law Appellate Tribunal.
 Let us understand the difference between the two in a more succinct manner.